Audrey-Hermans/blog/_posts/2025-06-06-to-swallow-a-river.md

 tags: ["english"]
 ---

-# To Swallow A River
-*The Zen koan that — may have — turned a samurai into a hermit*
+# The Zen koan that — may have — turned a samurai into a hermit

 While recounting the story of my favorite hermit (and — dare I say it — possible role model *sigh*), I mentioned how, as a boy of just twelve, he abruptly left the samurai path to live as a lay hermit.